PreciousChicken/blog/content/posts/openzeppelin-erc20-using-ethers-truffle-and-react.md

 ## Introduction

-This guide is a step-by-step demonstration to ERC20 Tokens in React using a local Truffle Ethereum blockchain.
+This guide is a step-by-step demonstration of ERC20 Tokens in React using a local Truffle Ethereum blockchain.
 It is not, nor is intended to be, a best practice study on how to write ERC20s.
 It is intended to produce familiarisation and working code, which can be the basis for further education.

 ## ERWhat?

-ERC20 is a standard for tokens that applies on the Ethereum network (ERC standing for Ethereum Request for Comments) that, ensures interoperability of these assets across the network.
+ERC20 is a standard for tokens that applies on the Ethereum network (ERC standing for Ethereum Request for Comments) which ensures interoperability of these assets across the network.

-Having a standard for tokens is a big deal as tokens were a central feature of Ethereum as laid out in the original [whitepaper](https://ethereum.org/en/whitepaper/#token-systems):
+Having a standard for tokens is a big deal as tokens are a central feature of Ethereum as laid out in the original [whitepaper](https://ethereum.org/en/whitepaper/#token-systems):

 > On-blockchain token systems have many applications ranging from sub-currencies representing assets such as USD or gold to company stocks, individual tokens representing smart property, secure unforgeable coupons, and even token systems with no ties to conventional value at all, used as point systems for incentivization.
 Token systems are surprisingly easy to implement in Ethereum.
 The key point to understand is that a currency, or token system, fundamentally is a database with one operation: subtract X units from A and give X units to B, with the provision that (1) A had at least X units before the transaction and (2) the transaction is approved by A.

-Using this standard therefore ensures that everyone is using a common list of rules so allowing a token developed by one person to be traded across the system.
-There are a number of [other tokens](https://crushcrypto.com/ethereum-erc-token-standards/), however I'm using ERC20 primarily as it is the most well used.
+Using this standard therefore ensures that everyone is following a common set of rules, so allowing a token developed by one person to be traded across the system.
+There are a number of [other tokens](https://crushcrypto.com/ethereum-erc-token-standards/), however I'm using ERC20 primarily as it is the most popular.

 Although it is possible to roll your own ERC20 by implementing the interface provided in the standard, it makes sense to use one that has been created and thoroughly tested by a specialised third party, in this case [OpenZeppelin](https://openzeppelin.com).

 ## Configuration control

 Due to the variety of moving parts there's quite a lot of configuration control that needs to go up front.
 Your mileage may vary if you are using different versions - in fact expect it not to work at all, there appear to be lots of breaking changes in the Ethereum world.
-So components used: node v14.4.0, truffle v5.1.30, ganache v.2.4.0, metamask v7.7.9, @openzeppelin/contracts@3.1.0, ethers v5.0.3, create-react-app v3.4.1 and my OS is Ubuntu 20.04 LTS ([Regolith](https://regolith-linux.org) flavour).
+So components used: node v14.4.0, truffle v5.1.30, ganache v.2.4.0, metamask v7.7.9, openzeppelin/contracts v3.1.0, ethers v5.0.3, create-react-app v3.4.1, solidity v0.6.1 and my OS is Ubuntu 20.04 LTS ([Regolith](https://regolith-linux.org) flavour).

 ## Prerequisites

 -  [NodeJS](https://nodejs.org) - If you haven't installed it before, I found installing it using the Node Version Manager (nvm) as suggested on this [Stack Overflow answer](https://stackoverflow.com/a/24404451/6333825) to cause less aggravation than downloading via the official website.
--  If you've previously installed `create-react-app` globally via `npm install -g create-react-app`, then uninstall it with the command `npm uninstall -g create-react-app` so you are using the latest version as below.
+-  If you've previously installed [create-react-app](https://create-react-app.dev) globally via `npm install -g create-react-app`, then uninstall it with the command `npm uninstall -g create-react-app` so you are using the latest version as below.

 ## Ganache